-New York Paid Family Leave (NYPFL) now allows eligible workers to take partially paid leave for up to eight weeks when caretaking.
-Whether your employee is making room for a new child or needs some time to tend to a loved one, in 2018, NYPFL requires 50% salary continuation up to a maximum weekly benefit amount of $652.96.
+New York Paid Family Leave (NY PFL) now allows eligible workers to take partially paid leave for certain caretaking responsibilities.
+Whether your employee is making room for a new child or needs some time to tend to a loved one, in 2019, NY PFL provides 55% salary continuation, up to a maximum weekly benefit amount of $746.41, for up to ten weeks.
 The duration of leave and amount of benefits paid will increase annually through January 1, 2021.

-As an employer, it’s important to note, you are not bankrolling the NYPFL benefit.
+As an employer, it’s important to note that you are not bankrolling the NY PFL benefit.
 Instead, the program is fully funded by employee payroll deductions.

 - Bonding with a newly born, adopted, or fostered child